-If your luteal phase length is normally 15 days long, and you ovulated on Day 10 (your follicular phase was 10 days long), then your cycle would be 25 days long.
+If your luteal phase length is normally 15 days long, and you ovulate on Day 10 (your follicular phase is 10 days long), then your cycle will be 25 days long.
 Your period would therefore be due on Day 26.

-If your luteal phase length is normally 15 days long, and you ovulated on Day 20 (your follicular phase was 20 days long), then your cycle would be 35 days long.
+If your luteal phase length is normally 15 days long, and you ovulate on Day 20 (your follicular phase is 20 days long), then your cycle will be 35 days long.
 Your period would therefore be due on Day 36.